iCliniq Logo

 An individual with hysteria can present with a wide variety of symptoms as the underlying anxiety and depression cause physical symptoms.
 Following are the common clinical signs and symptoms presented:

-These symptoms are generally called dissociative reactions, where a person presents with attacks of amnesia and sleepwalking and can also present with multiple personalities.
-For example, a person with a dissociative reaction sometimes forgets his name or house address or has a split personality.
-Females with hysterical behaviors can behave emotionally charged, and out of control.
+3. Psychic Symptoms: These symptoms are generally called dissociative reactions, where a person presents with attacks of amnesia and sleepwalking and can also present with multiple personalities.
+For example, a person with a dissociative reaction sometimes forgets their name or house address or has a split personality.
+Females with hysterical behaviors can behave emotionally charged and out of control.

 Mass hysteria is an outbreak of unusual behaviors shared among a large group of people.
 Individuals with mass hysteria do not have any underlying medical condition but can have triggers or might have similar behavior patterns on a regular basis.
 The classic example of mass hysteria is the incident that took place across Europe in the middle ages, where a group of people started dancing without stopping till they fell due to exhaustion.